Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 Explicitly, the formula we obtain on Taylor coefficients $F^\xi_m$ is, for $\eta_1, \ldots, \eta_m \in \mfg$,

 Thus, the composition of $(F^\xi)^*$ with the projection yields the map on cohomology,

+Note that this formula is not so obvious from the simple definition above: one has to be careful to interpret that formula functorially so as to be given by conjugating $F^*$ by a dg algebra isomorphism.

-Let us now explain a geometric interpretation, which is also an alternative proof, which was used by Kontsevich in \cite[\S 8]{Kform}.
-Namely, he observes that the cohomology of the twisted dgla $\mfg^\xi$ is the \emph{tangent space} in the moduli space $\MCE(\mfg) / \sim$ to the Maurer-Cartan element $\xi$.
+Let us now explain a geometric interpretation, which was used by Kontsevich in \cite[\S 8]{Kform} (this also gives an alternative way to derive \eqref{e:kont-tgt}).
+He observes that the cohomology of the twisted dgla $\mfg^\xi$ is the \emph{tangent space} in the moduli space $\MCE(\mfg) / \sim$ to the Maurer-Cartan element $\xi$.
 Here $\sim$ denotes gauge equivalence.
-This is because, if we fix $\xi$, and differentiate the Maurer-Cartan equation $d(\xi+\eta)+\frac{1}{2} [\xi+\eta, \xi+\eta]$ with respect to $\eta$, then the tangent space is $(\mfg^1, d+\ad \xi)$, and two tangent vectors $\eta$ and $\eta'$ are gauge equivalent if and only if they differ by $(d+\ad \xi)(z)$ for $z \in \mfg^0$.
-Functorially, this says that the entire dgla $(\mfg, d+\ad \xi)$ is the dg tangent space to the moduli space of Maurer-Cartan elements of $\mfg$, taken with coefficients in arbitrary pronilpotent augmented dg commutative algebras: this is because, if you use such a dg commutative algebra $R$ which is not concentrated in degree zero, then $\MCE(\mfg \times R)$ will detect cohomology of $\mfg$ which is not merely in degree one.
+This is because, if we fix $\xi$, and differentiate the Maurer-Cartan equation $d(\xi+\eta)+\frac{1}{2} [\xi+\eta, \xi+\eta]$ with respect to $\eta$, then the tangent space is the kernel of $d+\ad \xi$ on $\mfg^1$, and two tangent vectors $\eta$ and $\eta'$ are gauge equivalent if and only if they differ by $(d+\ad \xi)(z)$ for $z \in \mfg^0$.
+Functorially, this says that the dg vector space $(\mfg, d+\ad \xi)$ is the dg tangent space to the moduli space of Maurer-Cartan elements of $\mfg$, taken with coefficients in arbitrary complete augmented dg commutative algebras: this is because, if you use such a complete augmented dg commutative algebra $R$ which is not concentrated in degree zero, then $\MCE(\mfg \hat \otimes R_+)$ will detect cohomology of $\mfg$ which is not merely in degree one.
+So its cohomology is the (cohomology of the) tangent space.

-Therefore, we will adopt Kontsevich's terminology and refer to \eqref{e:kont-tgt} as the \emph{tangent map}, and denote it by $dF|_\xi$ (Kontsevich denotes it by $I_T$, at least in the situation of $X = \mfg^*$ and $\xi$ equal to the $\hbar$ times the standard Poisson structure).
+Therefore, we will adopt Kontsevich's terminology and refer to \eqref{e:kont-tgt} as the \emph{tangent map} (in \cite[\S 8]{Kform}, it is denoted by $I_T$, at least in the situation of \eqref{e:tw-kont-quism} with $X$ the dual to a finite-dimensional Lie algebra, equipped with its standard Poisson structure).